mark-schaal/sublime2-snippets-drupal7/README.md

 Reusable Sublime Text 2 snippets for Drupal 7.x API

 ## Installation
-Place this file into ../Sublime Text 2/Packages/User directory and restart Sublime Text
+Place any of the .sublime-snippet files into your local ../Sublime Text 2/Packages/User directory and restart Sublime Text

 ## Current Snippet Tab Triggers
 * **module_info** -- Triggers template for populating a module.info file